nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

 some form of git these days) initial testing is automatically kicked off using services like [Travis CI](https://www.travis-ci.com/) or [GitHub actions](https://github.com/features/actions).
-This level of testing is starts with `unit` and `code quality` testing and the teams recommendations for this kind of testing for Node.js components are captured in the [Code Consistency](./docs/development/code-consistency.md), [Testing](./docs/development/testing.md), and
+This level of testing starts with `unit` and `code quality` testing and the teams recommendations for this kind of testing for Node.js components are captured in the [Code Consistency](./docs/development/code-consistency.md), [Testing](./docs/development/testing.md), and